teaching parametric design for bamboo construction

 Support arches

-Entrance and bamboo scaffolding
+Entrance (catenary arches) and bamboo scaffolding

 pop up gridshell (flat hexagonal grid)